 Chapter 4 of the International Energy Conservation Code is supplemented with the following:

-On-site renewable energy systems (IECC C412).
-Each new building or addition larger than 5,000 square feet of gross conditioned floor area shall include a renewable energy generation system consisting of not less than 0.25 watts rated peak photovoltaic energy production per square foot of conditioned space.
+On-site renewable energy generation systems (IECC C412.1).
+Any new building and any addition larger than 5,000 square feet of gross conditioned floor area shall include on-site a renewable energy generation system consisting of not less than 0.25 watts rated peak photovoltaic energy production per square foot of conditioned space.

 EXCEPTIONS: